 The end result of the gourd crafting is an impressive array of whimsical animals, bowls, luminaries and more lining the shelves of the country showroom.
 Popular gourds include the Casper Jack in the fall, the Meadowbrookes in the winter, Easter baskets and eggs in the spring and Jessie and Alice (see below) all year round.
 Semi-finished gourds can be purchased to create-your-own, and a local artist corner has one-of-a-kind pieces.
 Raw gourds from the storage area and gourd seeds are also available in all shapes and sizes.

-Meadowbrooke Gourds' staff of 20 creates 3,000 gourds a week.
+Meadowbrooke Gourds' staff of 20 craft over 250 gourd designs.
 About 75% of these gourds are

 sold wholesale, traveling all over the world to destinations including Italy and Japan.
 The rest of the gourds are sold through direct online sales, at events and at the showroom.
 The gourds have quite a following, and have been featured on PCN two times and Mike Rowe's Dirty Jobs.
 The annual Easter Egg Hunt sold out in just 10 minutes last year!

 If you're planning to visit Meadowbrooke Gourds, check their event calendar first to see a list of upcoming tours, classes and events.
-Mark your calendar for Spring Fest, Summer Celebration, Fall Fest and Winter Gala where you can enjoy Oops! sales, create-your-own gourds and other activities depending on the season.
+Mark your calendar for our Oops! sales, create-your-own gourd classes, and other activities depending on the season.
+In 2018, look for information on our first Sunflower Festival in early October.
 Tours are also offered every Tuesday, giving you a chance to see gourd creation behind-the-scenes.